Once upon a time, it seemed like everyone and their little brother was getting diagnosed with ADD or ADHD.

 Still, other studies have other ideas.

 One study suggests that the locus coeruleus can explain the delayed sleep response.
-This area, near the cerebellum on the back of the brain stem, is involved in the REM process.
-It also regulates the body’s interpretation of circadian rhythm.
+This area, near the cerebellum on the back of the brain stem, is involved in the REM process as well as regulating the body’s interpretation of circadian rhythm.

 Since its function is altered in those with ADHD, it may be responsible for the common concurrency of DSPS.

-Then there’s the pineal gland, which is smaller in people with ADHD, which could be at fault in regulating the circadian preferences of the body.
+Then there’s the pineal gland, which is smaller in people with ADHD than in people without, that could be at fault in regulating the circadian preferences of the body.

-Research has yet to solidify this connection, but even in the investigative stage, there seems to be fertile ground for connecting these dots.
+Research is still developing this connection, but even in the speculation and investigative stage, there seems to be fertile ground for connecting these dots.

-There have even been suggestions that DSPS treatments (like light therapy) may reduce symptoms of ADHD.
+There have even been suggestions that DSPS treatments (like light therapy) may reduce symptoms of ADHD as well!

 Should we treat DSPS?
 Should people with ADHD and DSPS be allowed to function per their neurology in a world that runs from 9-5?